Dynamics of vertex-reinforced random walks

-Then $\pi(v(n))\in\De$ is the invariant measure of $M(v(n))$, which is reversible (trivially $H(v(n))>$ since $v(n)_i>0$ for all $i$, so that $\pi(v(n))$ is well-defined).
-If $L$ is large enough then, by the ergodic theorem, the local occupation density between these times will be close to $\pi(v(n))$.
-This means that,
+Then $\pi(x(n))\in\De$ is the invariant measure of $M(x(n))$, which is reversible [trivially $H(x(n))>0$ since $x(n)_i>0$ for all $i$, so that $\pi(x(n))$ is well defined].
+If $L$ is large enough, then, by the ergodic theorem, the local occupation density between these times will be close to $\pi(x(n))$.
+This means that

-hence
+hence,

 where